chmaikos/pesonal-web-page-deployer/README.md

 1. Navigate to the sub-module of your choice (`hcloud_docker_vm` or `hcloud_npm_vm`) and rename `terraform.tfvars.example` to `terraform.tfvars`, inputting your Terraform variables to personalize your infrastructure setup.
 2. Initialize your Terraform configuration with the command: `terraform init` to prepare the Terraform working directory.
 3. Apply the Terraform configuration using the command: `terraform apply` to initiate the provisioning of your infrastructure as per the defined configurations.

-## Contribution

-We warmly welcome contributions to this project.
-Feel free to open issues or submit pull requests to enhance the repository further.